How to Keep Your Skin Looking Its Best While Traveling

 • Gentle cleanser: Non-stripping, fragrance-free formulas are best

-• Hydrating toner or essence: Boosts moisture and calms irritation
+• Hydrating toner or essence: Boosts moisture and soothes skin

 • Lightweight serum: Choose one that addresses your key concern (hydration, calming, brightening)